CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 Task 3 notebook can be found [here](./Task_2_and_3_QNLP_Experiment.ipynb) (please scroll down in the notebook).

 This is running the experiment from task 2 with the quantum circuit.
+Below is the learning curves of cost and accuracy for each set.
+Running on a specific set of data our model calculates a score based on the output of the quantum circuit.
+Scores of ~1 represent correct sentences, and zero represents spam cases.

 We did training and we show the learning curve (training set, the development curve and the testing curve).